MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

     > **Extract the zip file** after downloading and before moving on to the next step.
 The CoE Starter Kit compressed file contains all solution components as well as non-solution aware components that make up the CoE Starter Kit.

 1. Import the solution
-    1. If [Installing to Production Environment](internal link) – use the solution file from the download called CenterOfExcellenceCoreComponents_x_x_x_xx_managed.zip.
+    1. If [Installing to Production Environment](faq.md#installing-a-solution-in-a-production-environment) – use the solution file from the download called CenterOfExcellenceCoreComponents_x_x_x_xx_managed.zip.
-    1. If [Installing to Dataverse for Teams Environment](internal link) – use the solution file from the download called CenterOfExcellenceCoreComponentsTeams_x_x_x_xx_managed.zip.
+    1. If [Installing to Dataverse for Teams Environment](faq.md#installing-a-solution-in-a-dataverse-for-teams-environment) – use the solution file from the download called CenterOfExcellenceCoreComponentsTeams_x_x_x_xx_managed.zip.

-1. Update environment variable values with the values collected earlier[link].
+1. Update environment variable values with the [relevant information](#gather-environment-variable-values).
 The environment variables are used to store application and flow configuration data with data specific to your organization or environment.
 This means that you only have to set the value once per environment and it will be used in all necessary flows and apps in that environment.
 All the flows in the solution depend on all environment variables' being configured.
 1. The import can take up to 15 minutes to be completed.

 ## Turn on child flows

-There are several child flows which will need to be turned on in this order:
+There are several child flows which will need to be **turned on** in this order:

 - HELPER – Send Email
 - HELPER – Maker Check